jundalisay/sp/content/en/research/socrates/meno/chapter-04.md

 {{< l a="Socrates" >}}
 Look and see how much this space is.
 Each interior line has cut off half of the 4 spaces

+How many spaces are there in this section?
 {{< /l >}}

-BOY: Yes.

-SOCRATES: And how many spaces are there in this section?

 {{< r a="Boy" >}}
 Four.
 {{< /r >}}

 SOCRATES: And how many in this?